suvam0451/sleeping-forest-ue4/README.md

 ![](https://img.shields.io/badge/4.24-fully%20supported-green)
 ![](https://img.shields.io/discord/573495259926102017)

-Trailblazer is a VSCode extension for Unreal Engine 4 devs that provides powerful code-completion and command line features for programmers and asset management/optimization tools for designers.
+**Sleeping Forest** is a VSCode extension for _Unreal Engine 4_ that provides powerful **code-completion and command-line features** for programmers and **asset management/optimization tools** for designers.

-This extension shows how to leverage the extension terminal API proposed in v1.37 that enables an extension to handle a terminal's input and emit output.
+Note that this teh plug-in is **currently in beta** and undergoing improvements.
+If you want to tag along and suggest features, join [my discord](https://discord.gg/8Qd8a66) to help build the best gamedev plug-in for vscode !!!
+As of now, only Windows support is available for micro-services.

+## Installation

+To install through VS Code extensions, Search for `Sleeping Forest - UE4 Multitool`

+To get the beta releases/requested patches, visit the [website](https://suvam0451.netlify.com/docs/trailblazer/getting-started/)

 ## Key Features

 - Improved Intellisense
 - 200+ snippets
 - Context aware custom auto-completion
 - file/function/header generation/management